Debraj Roy College: Recognition and accreditation

 Debraj Roy College is recognised under 2f and 12b sections of the UGC Act 1956 and has been accredited with A grade by NAAC for its third cycle of assessment in 2023.
 It was also declared by UGC as a "College with Potential for Excellence" in the year 2010 and for a second term in 2014.
+The college was conferred Autonomous Status by the UGC on 24 April 2024.